-Expropriation of the necessary rights is a complicated process which, in almost all cases, continues after the projects start generation.
+Expropriation of project areas is also a complicated process, which takes a minimum of two to three years to finalise.
+In almost all cases, expropriation works continue even after the projects start generation.
 Therefore, it is very difficult to calculate costs associated with such procedures.